elibtronic/AOYTK/notes.md

   - SL, working on a notebook for word cloud construction
   - TR, will setup new contract until end of Summer, meeting schedule for Summer all done

+## April 17

+  - TR,
+    - Contact should be in place, DB invited to rest of meeting
+    - More on versioning and Python package versions for next week
+  - SL, more work on widgets completed
+    - will continue on text analysis notebooks